-- 1. Takes note of the report of the Secretary-General on the implementation of General Assembly resolution 73/231;13 - 2.
-Urges the effective implementation of the Sendai Declaration1 and the Sendai Framework for Disaster Risk Reduction 2015-2030;2 - 3.
-Reiterates its call for the prevention of new and the reduction of existing disaster risk through the implementation of integrated and inclusive economic, structural, legal, social, health, cultural, educational, environmental, technological, political, financial and institutional measures that prevent and reduce hazard exposure and vulnerability to disaster, increase preparedness for response and recovery and thus strengthen resilience; - 4.
-Stresses the urgent need to enhance adaptive capacity, strengthen resilience and reduce vulnerability to climate change and extreme weather events, and in this regard further urges Member States to continue engaging in adaptation planning processes and to enhance cooperation in disaster risk reduction; - 5.
-Underlines the need to address the economic, social and environmental impacts of disasters, many of which are exacerbated by climate change, and emphasizes the need for action at all levels to enhance efforts to build resilience through, inter alia, the sustainable management of ecosystems to reduce the impacts and costs of disasters: - 6.
-Takes note of the launch of the Coalition for Disaster-Resilient Infrastructure, the Risk-Informed Early Action Partnership, the Climate Risk and Early Warning Systems (CREWS) initiative, and the Year of Action launched by the Global Commission on Adaptation that will culminate in the 2020 Climate Adaptation Summit; - 7.
-Recognizes that in some cases the use of public debt and renewed external borrowing to absorb the impact of a disaster could lead to higher debt servicing for developing countries and constrain their growth and their capacity to invest in longterm resilience-building, and further acknowledges that, with each new disaster, financial vulnerabilities may grow and domestic response capacities may weaken;
+1. Takes note of the report of the Secretary-General on the implementation of General Assembly resolution 74/218;13

+2. Urges the effective implementation of the Sendai Declaration and the Sendai Framework for Disaster Risk Reduction 2015-2030;

+3. Reiterates its call for the prevention of new and the reduction of existing disaster risk through the implementation of integrated and inclusive economic, structural, legal, social, health, cultural, educational, environmental, technological, political, financial and institutional measures that prevent and reduce hazard exposure and vulnerability to disaster, increase preparedness for response and recovery and thus strengthen resilience;

+4. Stresses the urgent need to enhance adaptive capacity, strengthen resilience and reduce vulnerability to climate change and extreme weather events, and in this regard further urges Member States to continue engaging in adaptation planning processes and to enhance cooperation in disaster risk reduction;

+5. Underlines the need to address the economic, social and environmental impacts of disasters, many of which are exacerbated by climate change, and emphasizes the need for action at all levels to enhance efforts to build resilience through, inter alia, the sustainable management of ecosystems to reduce the impacts and costs of disasters;

+6. Recalls the launch of the Coalition for Disaster-Resilient Infrastructure, the Risk-Informed Early Action Partnership and the Climate Risk and Early Warning Systems (CREWS) initiative, and takes note of the Year of Action launched by the Global Commission on Adaptation that will culminate in the 2021 Climate Adaptation Summit;

+7. Recognizes that in some cases the use of public debt and renewed external borrowing to absorb the impact of a disaster could lead to higher debt servicing for developing countries and constrain their growth and their capacity to invest in long-term resilience-building, and further acknowledges that, with each new disaster, financial vulnerabilities may grow and domestic response capacities may weaken;

+8. Calls upon all relevant actors to work towards the achievement of the global targets adopted in the Sendai Framework;

+9. Recognizes progress made in achieving target (e) of the Sendai Framework and that the development and implementation of risk-informed strategic plans, policies, programmes and investments and national and local disaster risk reduction strategies are essential for sustainable development and the achievement of the Sustainable Development Goals;14

-13 A/74/248.
+13 A/75/226.